guanyingc/UPS-GCNet/README.md

     <img src='images/gourd_apple/gourd2.jpg' height="100">
 </p>

 This dataset can be downloaded in [http://vision.ucsd.edu/~nalldrin/research/](http://vision.ucsd.edu/~nalldrin/research/).
 Similarly, we converted this dataset to numpy array for eaiser testing.
-The processed numpy array can be download in Google Drive ([Gourd_Apple_Numpy_Data.tgz](https://drive.google.com/drive/folders/19_GYdF2_kPUqmGxdRDkRCT7smokjiE3Z?usp=sharing)).
+The processed numpy array can be download in One Drive (Gourd_Apple_Numpy_Data.tgz).
 The python script for data conversion can be found in [scripts/convert_gourd_apple_to_numpy.py](scripts/convert_gourd_apple_to_numpy.py).
 Please download, unzip, and place this dataset in `data/datasets/`.